POETSII/pml/README.md

 ### Application Definition

-The application configuration file is a concise description of the application, specifying things such as message/state fields and documentation strings.
+The application configuration file (called `app.json` by convention) is a concise description of the application, specifying things such as message/state fields and documentation strings.
 An example is shown below:

 ```json